hafslundnett/hdd-style/styleguide/lib/feedback-message.md

 category: Components
 ---

 A feedback message convey information that is important or urgent.
-I HDD this could be an informational, warning, sucess or error message.

 ### ✅ When to use:
 Feedback message should be used to guide or inform the user of critical information.
 For an error the message should inform the user of what went wrong and why.